- Identify common misconceptions about evolution

 Other Theories Should Be Taught

-A common argument from some religious leaders is that alternative theories to evolution should be taught in public schools.
+A common argument from some people is that alternative theories to evolution should be taught in public schools.
 Critics of evolution use this strategy to create uncertainty about the validity of the theory without offering actual evidence.
 In fact, there are no viable alternative scientific theories to evolution.
 The last such theory, proposed by Lamarck in the nineteenth century, was replaced by the theory of natural selection.
 A single exception was a research program in the Soviet Union based on Lamarck’s theory during the early twentieth century that set that country’s agricultural research back decades.
 Special creation is not a viable alternative scientific theory because it is not a scientific theory, since it relies on an untestable explanation.
 Intelligent design, despite the claims of its proponents, is also not a scientific explanation.
 This is because intelligent design posits the existence of an unknown designer of living organisms and their systems.
 Whether the designer is unknown or supernatural, it is a cause that cannot be measured; therefore, it is not a scientific explanation.
 There are two reasons not to teach nonscientific theories.
 First, these explanations for the diversity of life lack scientific usefulness because they do not, and cannot, give rise to research programs that promote our understanding of the natural world.
 Experiments cannot test non-material explanations for natural phenomena.
 For this reason, teaching these explanations as science in public schools is not in the public interest.
 Second, in the United States, it is illegal to teach them as science because the U.S. Supreme Court and lower courts have ruled that the teaching of religious belief, such as special creation or intelligent design, violates the establishment clause of the First Amendment of the U.S. Constitution, which prohibits government sponsorship of a particular religion.